antvis/G2/site/docs/manual/core/scale.en.md

 ### Discretized Scale

-The third type of scale is the discretized scale, mainly used for continuous data, which will be discretized and then mapped, such as threshold, quantize, etc. The color channel below uses the quantile scale.
+The third type of scale is the discretizing scale, mainly used for continuous data, which will be discretized and then mapped, such as threshold, quantize, etc. The color channel below uses the quantile scale.

 ```js | ob
 (() => {